-During the last half-century, an astounding phenomenon has occurred: the world, particularly the Western world, has developed a universal language.
+During the last century, an astounding phenomenon has occurred: the world, particularly the Western world, has developed a universal language.
 This is the language of films.
-Since the 20s and 30s, French, Italian, German, British and American films have been mainstays of international cultural and artistic expression.
-American movies, in particular, have been enormously successful.
-At present, films are the second leading export of the United States.
-European magazines, TV, and newspapers carry stories about the latest Hollywood releases in addition to the all-important trivia surrounding the lives of the various stars.
+Since the 1920s and 1930s, French, Italian, German, British and American films have been mainstays of international cultural and artistic expression.
+American movies, in particular, have been enormously successful, appealing to audiences worldwide.
+Internet media, broadcast media, and print media carry stories about the latest Hollywood releases in addition to the all-important trivia surrounding the lives of the various stars.
 Cultural differences begin to disappear in the melting pot of the universal language of film narratives.

-It is the enormous international popularity of American films that have led so many to conclude that this must be the result of the dread scourge of the late 20th century: cultural imperialism.
+It is the enormous international popularity of American films that have led some to conclude that this must be the result of the dread scourge of the late 20th and early 21st centuries: cultural imperialism.
 Guilt by virtue of success.
 This kind of thinking is shallow at best.
-The narrative structure of popular art forms has not changed essentially since the days of Aristotle.
-It is by virtue of adherence to a formulaic set of artistic criteria and the judicious use of conventionally defined narrative elements that all films, American and others, achieve their success.
+The narrative structure of popular dramatic art forms has not changed essentially since the days of Aristotle.
+It is by virtue of adherence to formulaic artistic criteria and the judicious use of defined narrative elements that all films, American and others, achieve their success.
 Good popular films are art forms like odes, sonnets, or fugues: they have specific formal requirements.
 Their artistic merit – and their popular success – is a result of meeting these formal requirements.

 “Character gives us qualities, but it is in our actions — what we do — that we are happy or the reverse” (Poetics, 1450a18).